Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## Controlling the assemblies to scan

-There are some cases where you need fine grained control over which assemblies are loaded:
+There are some cases where finer control over which assemblies are loaded is required:

-- To limit the number of assemblies being scanned and hence provide improvements to startup time.
+ * To limit the number of assemblies being scanned and hence provide improvements to startup time.
-- If you are hosting multiple endpoints out of the same directory (made possible in Version 5) i.e. each endpoint would want to load a subset of assemblies.
+ * If hosting multiple endpoints out of the same directory (made possible in Version 5) i.e. each endpoint would want to load a subset of assemblies.
-- In versions prior to Version 4.1, non .NET assemblies, e.g. COM dlls might need to be excluded.
-Starting with Version 4.1, non .NET assemblies are automatically excluded.
+ * In Version 4.0 and below, non .NET assemblies, e.g. COM dlls might need to be excluded.
+In Version Version 4.1 and above non .NET assemblies are automatically excluded.

-NOTE: Extensions to NServiceBus (for example `NServiceBus.Distributor.MSMQ.dll` or `NServiceBus.RavenDB.dll`) are not considered core dlls and will need to be explicitly added if you customize assembly scanning.
+NOTE: Extensions to NServiceBus (for example `NServiceBus.Distributor.MSMQ.dll` or `NServiceBus.RavenDB.dll`) are not considered core dlls and will need to be explicitly added if when customizing assembly scanning.

 ## Nested Directories

-In Version 6 and above the default behavior is **not** to scan nested folders for assemblies.
-You can enable nested folders assembly scanning using:
+In Versions 6 and above the default behavior is **not** to scan nested folders for assemblies.
+Nested folders assembly scanning can be enabled using:

 snippet:ScanningNestedAssebliesEnabled

-In Version 5 and below assemblies in nested folders are scanned by default.
+In Versions 5 and below assemblies in nested folders are scanned by default.

 ## Assemblies to scan

+In Versions 6 and above the API uses an "Exclude a list" approach.
+This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.

-In Version 5 and earlier the API for assembly scanning took an "Include a list" approach.
+In Versions 5 and below the API for assembly scanning took an "Include a list" approach.
 This proved to be problematic.
 Many extensions to NServiceBus rely on assembly scanning, for example transports and persistences in external NuGets.
 If, at endpoint configuration time, a list of assemblies was generated, and that list did not include extension assemblies, the endpoint would fail at runtime with some unexpected and hard to diagnose behaviors.

-In Version 6 the API has been changes to an "Exclude a list" approach.
-This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.

 ## Exclude a list approach

-### You can exclude specific assemblies by name:
+### Exclude specific assemblies by name:

 snippet:ScanningExcludeByName

-### You can exclude specific types:
+### Exclude specific types:

 snippet:ScanningExcludeTypes